SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Assurance-Claims.md

 ![Preventions of unauthorized access](https://github.com/SA-Java-CCSW/CYBR8420ProjectGoCD/blob/AssuranceClaim4/AssuranceClaims/Assurance_Claim_4.png)

-* **Evidence E.1.1.1:** When GoCD run out of disk space, GoCD notice user with warning box or error message indicates the server has [run out of disk space](https://docs.gocd.org/current/faq/admin_out_of_disk_space.html), and scheduling has been stopped.
+* **Evidence E.1.1.1:** When GoCD run out of disk space, GoCD notices user with warning box or error message to indicate the server has [run out of disk space](https://docs.gocd.org/current/faq/admin_out_of_disk_space.html), and the schedul has been stopped.
 GoCD could automatically delete the unused artifacts that occupied space on server.
-GoCD could also preserve artifacts that important to the stage by disable deletion of specific artifacts from the deleted execution.
+GoCD could also preserve artifacts that are important to the stage by disable deletion of specific artifact from the deleted process.

 * **Evidence E.1.2:** By [default](https://docs.gocd.org/current/advanced_usage/dev_clean_up_when_cancel.html), GoCD kills current running tasks and clean up environment for jobs if user already know the jobs are going to fail.